joeylockie/lockiemedia/public/AI_PROJECT_LOG.md

 Vision: To become an all-in-one platform for personal and business management, comprised of modular apps and services.

-Technology: Client-side HTML, CSS (Tailwind), JavaScript (ES6 Modules), Firebase (Auth & Firestore - Compat SDK v8 style) for backend.
+Technology: Self-hosted client-side application (HTML, CSS, JS) with a Node.js/Express.js backend and `lowdb` file-based database.

-Core Platform Apps (Initial Focus): Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, Calendar, and Budget Planner.
-The core architecture supports these apps with a feature flag system and modular services.
-Data is stored in Firebase for authenticated users, with local fallbacks.
+Core Platform Apps (Initial Focus): Task Manager, Notes, Habit Tracker, Time Tracker, Pomodoro, and Calendar.

-Core Platform Services: The Admin Panel (admin.html), Ad Admin (advertising_admin.html), and Automation services provide insights, monitoring, and administrative capabilities for the platform's apps.
+Core Platform Services: The Admin Panel (admin.html) and Ad Admin (advertising_admin.html) provide insights, monitoring, and administrative capabilities for the platform's apps.

 Overall Goal: Develop a robust, feature-complete management platform with a suite of integrated apps and administrative services for monitoring and management.

 2. Current Major Task/Feature Being Worked On:
-Name: Internal Advertising System - Phase 1

-Goal for this Task: Create a basic, internal advertising system that can be triggered from a dedicated admin page and displayed on public-facing pages, using localStorage for persistence.
+Name: Major Feature Removal and Refactoring

+Goal for this Task: To streamline the platform by removing a significant number of non-core or planned features from the main `todo.html` application.
+This involves deleting feature files and cleaning up all references in the remaining codebase.

-Status: Completed
+Status: In Progress

 3. Work Completed (Overall Project - High Level):
 Lockie Media Platform (Apps):

 Core task management functionalities implemented as a foundational module.

-Feature flag system (featureFlagService.js, features.json) established.
+Refactored from a Firebase backend to a self-hosted Node.js/Express/lowdb stack.

+Client-side error logging to the console via `loggingService.js`.

 Modular architecture with services for logging, events, view management, tasks, projects, labels, etc.

-Firebase integration for user authentication and data persistence (tasks, projects, preferences, profile with roles) via firebaseService.js and store.js.

-Client-side error logging to console and Firestore via loggingService.js.

-Critical bug fixes related to feature flag interpretation, UI rendering timing (version display, smart button styling), and module exports implemented.

-Performance logging implemented to capture and send app load times to Firestore.
+Functional, client-side implementations for Notes, Habit Tracker, and Time Tracker using localStorage.

 Advanced Recurrence Feature: Fully implemented with custom intervals, specific day selection for weeks, and end dates.

 Shopping List Feature: Fully implemented as a new Smart View.

-Functional, client-side implementations for Notes, Habit Tracker, and Time Tracker using localStorage.

 Admin Panel (Service):

-Initial setup and core features, including enhanced logging and testing capabilities.
+Initial setup and core features for a static admin panel.

-Key metric widgets are now functional, including Avg.
-Load Time and API Errors (1hr).

 Advertising System (Service):

-A new, basic internal advertising system has been implemented using localStorage.
+A basic internal advertising system implemented using localStorage.

 4. Work Completed (Specific to Current Major Task):
-Date: 2025-06-02

-Created admin.html and foundational Admin Panel JavaScript files.

-Enhanced loggingService.js to send ERROR and CRITICAL logs to Firestore.

-Implemented functional Admin login and display of Feature Flags and Error Logs.

-Date: 2025-06-03

-Resolved multiple bugs related to UI rendering and feature flag interpretation in the main service.

-Updated AI_PROJECT_LOG.md to reflect the project's rebranding.

-Date: 2025-06-07

-Implemented "Avg.
-Load Time" and "API Errors (1hr)" widgets in the Admin Panel.

-Date: 2025-06-08

-Implemented the Advanced Recurrence feature and the new "Shopping List" feature.

-Date: 2025-06-14 (Previous Session)

-Scaffolded placeholder pages for new features (habits.html, notes.html, time-tracker.html).

-Implemented the client-side logic and UI for the Time Tracker and Habit Tracker pages.

-Date: 2025-06-14 (Current Session)
+Date: 2025-06-18

-Created a new Advertising Admin page (advertising_admin.html).

-Created a new service (advertisingService.js) to handle ad logic using localStorage.

-Implemented the main script for the ad admin page (advertising_admin_main.js) to trigger a test ad.

-Created a display script (ad_display.js) for public pages to listen for and show the ad popup.

-Modified index.html to include the ad popup container and a link to the new Advertising Admin page.
+Began a major refactoring to remove a large number of features from the platform to simplify the codebase.
+Edited the following files to remove code related to deleted features: `main.js`, `todo.html`, `ui_rendering.js`, `ui_event_handlers.js`, `modalEventHandlers.js`, `taskService.js`, `dashboard_main.js`, `dashboard.html`, `style.css`, `viewManager.js`, `README.md`.

 5. Current Focus / Next Steps (Specific to Current Major Task):
-Current Sub-Task: The basic advertising system is functional.
-The next step is to make it more dynamic.

-Immediate Next Action: Enhance the Advertising Admin page.

-Instead of just a "Trigger Test Ad" button, add a form that allows an admin to input the ad's Title, Content, and Image URL.

-Upon form submission, this custom ad data should be saved to localStorage and displayed on the index.html page.
+Current Sub-Task: Finalize the feature removal.

+Immediate Next Action: Identify and delete all JavaScript files for the removed features.
+Update this project log to reflect the new, leaner state of the project.

 Specific questions for AI (if any):